xpeppers/rpg-game-kata-csharp/README.md

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%
     - If the target is 5 or more levels below the attacker, Damage is increased by 50%

+## Iteration Three ##

+1. Characters have an attack Max Range.

+1. *Melee* fighters have a range of 2 meters.

+1. *Ranged* fighters have a range of 20 meters.

+1. Characters must be in range to deal damage to a target.

+## Retrospective ##

+- Are you keeping up with the requirements?
+Has any iteration been a big challenge?
+- Do you feel good about your design?
+Is it scalable and easily adapted to new requirements?
+- Is everything tested?
+Are you confident in your code?